Site Menu |

 At the end of The Dragon's Bride, the heroine's brother, David Kerslake, was left with two inherited burdens -- the role of Captain Drake, leader of the smugglers on the south coast of Devon, and Earl of Wyvern, who should support law and order.
 To make matters worse, the earldom is broke.
 He sets out to find a richly-dowered bride who'll be too feather-witted to realize his secrets.

-He chooses merchant's daughter Lucinda Potter, but soon discovers she's not at all the what he needs, even though she's everything he desires.
+He chooses merchant's daughter Lucinda Potter, but soon discovers she's not at all the bride he needs, even though she's everything he desires.
 Lucy knows she should be wary of the mysterious and dangerous lord, but the power of love might overule her usual good sense.

 If you'd like to talk to other readers about the books, you can join a chat list by e-mailing here